-- Having received funding for a new computer system, the Commission has a tremendous opportunity to make significant changes in its operations and ability to conduct meaningful analyses. - The Commission's current computer system, which houses our claims database, is 15 years old and in critical condition.
-Failure of the current system prior to the completion of the transition to a new system would result in significant delays to the processing of claims.
+- Having received funding for a new computer system, the Commission has a tremendous opportunity and challange to make significant changes in its operations and ability to conduct meaningful analyses. - Information is available, both regionally and nationally, to compare South Carolina to other states to evaluate premium costs and benefits available to injured workers.

-- Information is available, both regionally and nationally, to compare South Carolina to other states to evaluate total medical costs at a percentage above Medicare.
-The availability of this information provides the Commission very useful data in the development of its medical fee schedules. - Information is available, both regionally and nationally, to compare South Carolina to other states to evaluate premium costs and benefits available to injured workers.